Jack the Ripper (1959 film): Production

 The film's budget was raised from a combination of pre-sales to Regal Film Distributors at the National Film Finance Corporation.
 The film was prepared in different edits to accommodate various territories' tolerance of nudity and violence.
 The British version was subject to some BBFC trims, including a moment at the end where the movie switched from black and white to colour as blood materialized on the floor.
 A racier continental version was released in France.

 Release

 Joseph E. Levine bought the US rights for £50,000.
 He later claimed he spent $1 million on promoting the movie and earned $2 million in profit on it.
-Levine replaced the Stanley Black score with a new one composed by Jimmy McHugh and Pete Rugolo, added some narration to the opening moments, rearranged the credits to move most of the technical credits to the end while changing the font for the opening title sequence, and restored the colour blood insert at the end that had been removed on orders of the BBFC.
+Levine replaced the Stanley Black score with a new one composed by Jimmy McHugh and Pete Rugolo, added some narration by Paul Frees to the opening moments, rearranged the credits to move most of the technical credits to the end while changing the font for the opening title sequence, and restored the colour blood insert at the end that had been removed on orders of the BBFC.

 According to Variety, the film earned rentals of $1.1 million in North America on initial release.